alecchendev/alecchendev.github.io/content/blog/update-2024-12-31/index.md

-I initially went with mathjax, but had some issues with formatting content upon loading more when taking a module, so eventually realized I could switch to server side rendering the latex with katex, and that's worked swimmingly.
+I initially went with mathjax, but had some issues with formatting content upon loading more when taking a module, so eventually realized I could switch to server side rendering the latex with katex (which is more in line with my current architecture anyway), and that's worked swimmingly.

 Also, I've added the ability to have any markdown/latex content in questions and choices, which is a feature needed to do a bunch of kinds of content,